navit-gps/navit/README.md

 Routing algorithm
 =================

-Navit uses a Dijkstra algorithm for routing.
-The routing starts at the destination by assigning a value to each point directly connected to destination point.
-The value represents the estimated time needed to pass this distance.
+Navit uses LPA* (see https://en.wikipedia.org/wiki/Lifelong_Planning_A*), a derivative of the Dijkstra algorithm, for routing.
+Routing starts at the destination by assigning a value to each point directly connected to the destination point.
+The value represents the estimated time needed to reach the destination from that point.

-Now the point with the lowest value is chosen using the Fibonacci heap and a value is assigned to connected points whos are unevaluated or whos current value ist greater than the new one.
+Now the point with the lowest value is chosen using the Fibonacci heap, and a value is assigned to connected points which are unevaluated or whose current value is greater than the new one.

 The search is repeated until the origin is found.

 Once the origin is reached, all that needs to be done is to follow the points with the lowest values to the destination.

+LPA* is slightly more complex, as it allows partial re-evaluation of the route graph as segment costs change.
+This is used by the (still experimental) traffic module, which can process traffic reports and tries to find a way around traffic problems.
+Refer to the Wikipedia page for a full description.